 Unite Foundation Scholarship

-For those not in receipt of the Unite Foundation Scholarship, the Accommodation Office offers self-catered accommodation in Bristol throughout the summer for incoming and current University of Bristol students from £24 per night.
+For those not in receipt of the Unite Foundation Scholarship, Student Accommodation offers short-term summer accommodation in University residences.

 Help with guarantors